viki-vik/InTheEndOps/README.md

 #### a.
 Terraform Setup:

-Navigate to the `argocd/terraform` directory:
+Navigate to the `terraform` directory:

-    cd argocd/terraform
+    cd terraform

 Initialize Terraform and apply the configuration.
 You may need to adjust the provider configuration to match your setup: